Naomi Swartzentruber: Social-media work and personal life

 After retiring from dancing, Swartzentruber began posting short videos as @Amishinspiration on TikTok and Instagram.
 Her clips, often filmed in her Arizona kitchen, demonstrate Amish-inspired gardening, natural cleaning mixtures of vinegar, baking soda and dish soap, and reflections on sobriety.
 By late 2024 she had amassed "more than 400,000 followers across platforms."
 Her TikTok cleaning-tip videos also drew tabloid attention; an April 2024 feature in The Sun highlighted a clip in which she explained that her Amish family sometimes used newspaper instead of toilet paper in their outhouse.

 Away from social media she lives near Phoenix, Arizona, with her partner Nick Bauer and their daughter, born in 2021.
-Swartzentruber remains in regular contact with her Amish parents, who do not approve of Bauer and avoid discussing her memoir or stripping career, yet she describes the relationship is now "great" and built on mutual respect.
+Swartzentruber remains in regular contact with her Amish parents, who do not approve of Bauer and avoid discussing her memoir or stripping career, yet she describes the relationship as now "great" and built on mutual respect.
 Her parents have not read her memoirs.
 Swartzentruber discussed the dynamic at length on the Cults to Consciousness podcast, saying she hopes her transparency helps others reconcile with their families.